PashaShredder/create_delete_bash/README.md

 WantedBy=multi-user.target
 ```

- ### перезагрузка конфигурационных файлов systemd
+ ### reloading systemd config files
  ```bash
  sudo systemctl daemon-reload
  ```
- ### команда запуска в авто режиме при старте системы
+ ### command to run in auto mode at system startup
  ```bash
  sudo systemctl enable folder_script.timer
  ```
- ### немедленный запуск таймера(one shot к примеру как единичный запуск)
+ ### immediate start of the timer (one shot for example as a single launch)
  ```bash
  sudo systemctl start folder_script.timer
  ```
- ### отображение логов запуска скрипта
+ ### display logs of the script run
  journalctl -u folder_script.service
- ### список таймеров systemd а также информацию о запланированных последующих запусках
+ ### a list of systemd timers as well as information about scheduled subsequent runs
  ```bash
  systemctl list-timers
 ```

-# Создание скрипта для удаления пустых папок в указанной директории и его дальнейший запуск через systemd
+# Creating a script to delete empty folders in a specified directory and then running it through systemd
-### 1) Создаём и переходим в директорию
+### 1) Create and change directory
 ```bash
 mkdir del_script/
 cd del_script/
 ```
-### 2) Добавляем следующие содержимое в наш файл
+### 2) Add the following content to our file
 ```bash
 nano del.sh
 ```